PixBlezz/11134121_Practical-IA/README.md

 Usage: Enables the front-desk executive to initiate a patient encounter (visitation) with details like date, time, and encounter type.
 Submit Patient Vitals:

+The POST /encounters/start endpoint empowers the front-desk executive to initiate patient encounters, capturing critical visitation details.
+This functionality allows the executive to record the date, time, and type of encounter, such as Emergency, OPD, or Specialist Care.
+By utilizing this endpoint, the system seamlessly integrates encounter initiation into the workflow, ensuring comprehensive documentation of patient interactions.
+This feature enhances the University of Ghana Medical Center's (UGMC) ability to track and manage patient visits systematically, providing a valuable tool for healthcare professionals to deliver timely and effective care within the electronic medical record system.

 Endpoint: POST /nurse/vitals
 Usage: Permits the nurse to submit patient vitals such as blood pressure, temperature, pulse, and spo2.
 View List of Patients: